Tuesday, August 25, 2009

 The next law, 25:5-10, is that if a man dies without children, then the dead man's brother can marry the widow.
 Rofe writes that this law connects thematically with the law of 25:1-3.
 25:3 records that one cannot excessively flog a person since this would degrade the victim, and 25:9,10 records that if the brother of the dead man refuses to marry the widow then he is to be embarrassed.
 My guess is that 25:5-10 is also connected with 25:1-3 but through the word ben.
 25:1 records that there is a fight ben, between people, 25:2 refers to the guilty persons in the strange way as a ben hacot, and 25:5 states that the law only applies if the dead man does not have a ben, son.

 The next law, 25:11,12, records that a woman should not improperly intervene in a fight.
 Ibn Ezra (on 25:11) notes that the opening of the law is the opposite from the opening of 25:5, as 25:5 records, "if brothers live together," while 25:11 records "if men fight together."
 Heinemann and Rofe also note the common word, together, in 25:5 and 25:11.
 Rofe also adds that both in this case and by the brother-in-law who refuses to marry the widow, the women embarrass a man.
 Furthermore, Eslinger (1984) notes that the end of 25:12, do not pity the woman, lo tachos, has the same sound as the prohibition to muzzle the animal in the law prior to yibbum, 25:4, lo tachasom.
-In addition, Altar (p.
+In addition, Alter (p.
 1002) notes that the case of 25:12 could be where the woman injuries the man's testicles.
 And, "if an impairment of reproductive function is involved, this would be grave, and would link this law to the concern for the continuation of man's name in the levirate marriage."

+The next law, 25:13-16, is that one must have accurate weights in order not to deceive people.
+Rofe (1988b, p.
+276) suggests that this law is connected with the previous law since the weights are stones, avanim, and this word is a double entendre for women's genitals, which then connects with the previous law where the woman grabbed the man's genitals, 25:11.
+(Rofe argues that this understanding of the word avanim also applies to Shemot 1:16.)
 A different approach can be suggested based on Hoffmann's (1961, p.
 481) insight that the law to have accurate weights is also recorded in Vayikra 19:35,36, and there too it serves as the last law in a series of laws.
-The basis for the laws of false weights is the requirement to be honest.
+The basis for the laws of false weights is the requirement to be honest in one's business dealings.
 When there were no coinage people paid for items by giving various amounts of metals such as gold, silver and copper, and then these metals had to be weighted.
 Correct weights and measures were an indication that a person was honest in his economic transactions, and this is a very suitable theme to conclude the law section.

 In addition, the last two verses of this section, 25:15,16 record, “You must have completely honest weights and completely honest measures, if you are to endure long on the soil that the Lord your G-d is giving you.
 For everyone who does things, everyone who deals dishonestly, is abhorrent to the Lord your G-d, (JPS translation in Tigay, 1966, p.
 235).
 Tigay (1996, p.
 235) notes that these exhortations are “a fitting conclusion to the civil and criminal laws in the book of Devarim.”
 Thus, according to this possibility, this law of having accurate weights is not connected to the previous law, but is the law that ends law sections.

-The next and last law, 25:17-19, is for the Jewish people to wipe out Amalek.
-Altar (2004, p.
-1003) quotes from Luzzatto (I did not see this in Luzzatto) that this law is connected with the previous law since both laws involved deception, the false weights and Amalek's attack on the Jewish people, 25:18.
-Altar also notes that the word to remember Amalek, zekher, 25:19, "is strongly linked with zakhar, male," and the case of the levirate marriage was where there was no son, 25:5, and where the goal was to prevent a name from being lost, 25:6.
+The next and last law in parashat Ki Teitzei, 25:17-19, is for the Jewish people to wipe out Amalek.
+Alter (2004, p.
+1003) quotes from Luzzatto (I did not see this in my commentary of Luzzatto) that this law is connected with the previous law since both laws involved deception, the false weights and Amalek's attack on the Jewish people, 25:18.
+Alter also notes that the word to remember Amalek, zekher, 25:19, "is strongly linked with zakhar, male," and the case of the levirate marriage was where there was no son, 25:5, and where the goal was to prevent a name from being lost, 25:6.
 In addition, the word wipe out, timcheh, appears in both 25:6 and 25:19.
-My thought is that this law concerning Amalek begins a new section relating to the establishment of the covenant in chapter 28, see our discussion on 26:3-19, "Verbal declarations."